Novanard/Novanard/README.md

 - 👋 Hi, I’m @Novanard
-- 👀 I’m interested in Software Development
-- 🌱 I’m currently studying Software Engineering at Afeka College of Engineering.
+- I’m currently studying Software Engineering at Afeka College of Engineering.
 - Software Practical Engineer graduate from Ort Braude College with distinction(Diploma).
-- 📫 You can reach me at novanard#4000 on Discord.
+- You can reach me at novanard#4000 on Discord.

 <!---
 Novanard/Novanard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.